 Director: Marina Lathouri

-Visiting speakers: Jorella Andrews, Shumon Basar, David Cunningham, Keller Easterling, Marco Ferrari, David Knight, Nadir Lahiji, Massimiliano Molona, Louis Moreno, Siri Nergaard, Benjamin Noys, Sam Jacob, Francesco Jodice, Manuel Orazi, Alessandra Ponte, Michelangelo Sabatino, Maria Theodorou, Sven-Olov Wallenstein, Ines Weizman, Thanos Zartaloudis
+Visiting speakers: Jorella Andrews, Shumon Basar, David Cunningham, Keller Easterling, Marco Ferrari, David Knight, Nadir Lahiji, Massimiliano Molona, Louis Moreno, Siri Nergaard, Benjamin Noys, Sam Jacob, Francesco Jodice, Manuel Orazi, Alessandra Ponte, Michelangelo Sabatino, Maria Theodorou, Anthony Vidler, Sven-Olov Wallenstein, Ines Weizman, Thanos Zartaloudis

 Marina Lathouri (Director) studied architecture and philosophy of art and aesthetics.
 She directs the Graduate Programme in the History and Critical Thinking at the AA and lectures at Cambridge University.
 She has previously taught at the University of Pennsylvania and is Visiting Professor at the Universidad de Navarra, Spain and the Universidad Catolica in Santiago, Chile.
 Her current interests lie in the conjunction of historiography and modernity, architecture and writing, the city and political philosophy.
 Most recently, she co-authored Intimate Metropolis: Urban Subjects in the Modern City (Routledge 2008) and City Cultures: Contemporary Positions on the City (AA Publications 2010) and has published numerous articles.

 Tina Di Carlo, a former curator at the Museum of Modern Art, New York and a Harvard and Courtauld graduate, specializes in modern and contemporary art, architecture and design.
 She recently completed her doctoral dissertation on the 1988 Deconstructivist Architecture exhibition at MoMA, to be published as part of the Writing Architecture series through MIT Press.
-She is currently the Head of Events and Exhibitions at the School of Architecture at Princeton University.
+She has been the Head of Events and Exhibitions at the School of Architecture at Princeton University.